 Lithuanian baritone Romanas Kudriašovas, a recent London National Opera Studio alumnus has been described by The Telegraph as having a voice with shades of Alan Rickman in speech and John Shirley-Quirk in song — that certainly catches the ear.

-This season Mr. Kudriašovas returns to the Baroque Opera Theatre of Lithuania as Polyphemus in Handel’s Acis and Galatea.
-He makes his Glyndebourne debut as The Footman in Samuel Barber‘s Vanessa, and Glyndebourne Tour debut as Le Surintendant des plaisirs in Massenet’s Cendrillon and Commissionario in Traviata.
-He will also perform Sagrestano Tosca for Vilnius City Opera.
-As a recitalist he presents a programme dedicated to the renowned 20th century baritone Dietrich Fischer-Dieskau, celebrating his astonishing career.
+This season Mr. Kudriašovas has returned to the Baroque Opera Theatre of Lithuania as Polyphemus in Handel’s Acis and Galatea.
+He made his Glyndebourne debut as The Footman in Samuel Barber‘s Vanessa.
+And Glyndebourne Tour debut as Le Surintendant des plaisirs in Massenet’s Cendrillon and Commissionario / Cover Marchese d’Obigny in Traviata.
+He will also perform Sagrestano Tosca for Vilnius City Opera, and at the Abu Dhabi Festival alongside Sir Bryn Terfel, Kristine Opolais and Vittorio Grigolo.
+Mr. Kudriašovas will return to Glyndebourne Festival as Le Surintendant des plaisirs in Massenet’s Cendrillon.
+As a recitalist he presents a programme dedicated to the renowned 20th century baritone Dietrich Fischer-Dieskau.

-Recent engagements have included a re-invitation for a third performance of Amy Lane’s production of Tosca, singing the role of Sagrestano, starring Sir Bryn Terfel as Scarpia and Ms Kristine Opolais as Tosca at the International Eisteddfod festival in Llangollen, the production being previously performed at the Welsh National Opera in Cardiff and the Royal Liverpool philharmonic hall.
-In his reference Sir Bryn Terfel has described Romanas as „incredibly well prepared“ and „an excellent colleague“, saying that „style and interpretation was evident“ and „his beautiful baritone voice was well suited to the role“.
+Recent engagements have included a reinvitation for a third revival of Amy Lane’s production of Tosca, singing the role of Sagrestano, starring Sir Bryn Terfel as Scarpia and Ms Kristine Opolais as Tosca at the International Eisteddfod festival in Llangollen, the production being previously performed at the Welsh National Opera in Cardiff and the Royal Liverpool philharmonic hall.

 In the Oratorio repertoire Mr. Kudriašovas has recently sung the bass solo in Bach’s Magnificat at Laeiszhalle in Hamburg with the Hamburg symphony orchestra, conducted by Sir Roger Norrington, and took part in the German premiere of Requiem für Hieronymus Bosch at Elbphilharmonie.
 The engagements of previous years have taken Mr. Kudriašovas to venues throughout Europe and Asia, including the Luxembourg Philharmonic Hall, The Rudolfinum in Prague, the new Mariinsky Theatre Concert Hall, Kanazawa Hall, Tokyo Opera City, Singapore Philharmonic, the Beijing Forbidden City Concert Hall, and others.